RTEMS/rtems-docs/c-user/config/classic-api.rst

 CONFIGURE_MINIMUM_TASKS_WITH_USER_PROVIDED_STORAGE
 --------------------------------------------------

-CONSTANT:
+.. rubric:: CONSTANT:

 ``CONFIGURE_MINIMUM_TASKS_WITH_USER_PROVIDED_STORAGE``

-OPTION TYPE:
+.. rubric:: OPTION TYPE:

 This configuration option is an integer define.

-DEFAULT VALUE:
+.. rubric:: DEFAULT VALUE:

 The default value is 0.

-VALUE CONSTRAINTS:
-    The value of this configuration option shall satisfy all of the following
-    constraints:

-    * It shall be greater than or equal to zero.

-    * It shall be less than or equal to :ref:`CONFIGURE_MAXIMUM_TASKS`.

-DESCRIPTION:
+.. rubric:: DESCRIPTION:

 The value of this configuration option defines the minimum count of Classic API Tasks which are constructed by :c:func:`rtems_task_construct`.

-NOTES:
+.. rubric:: NOTES:

 By default, the calculation for the required memory in the RTEMS Workspace for tasks assumes that all Classic API Tasks are created by :c:func:`rtems_task_create`.
 This configuration option can be used to reduce the required memory for the system-provided task storage areas since tasks constructed by :c:func:`rtems_task_construct` use a user-provided task storage area.

+.. rubric:: CONSTRAINTS:

+The following constraints apply to this configuration option:

+* The value of the configuration option shall be greater than or equal to zero.

+* The value of the configuration option shall be less than or equal to :ref:`CONFIGURE_MAXIMUM_TASKS`.